BadhonPain/git-practice-badhon/README.md

 Written by **Badhon Pain**
 ---

-This repo is just for a project submit and it doesn't signify anything
+This repository is intended solely for project submission purposes.
+It does not represent a standalone project, product, or ongoing development effort.
+---
+*Author~ Badhon Pain*